curl/curl/docs/CONTRIBUTE.md

 user support.
 More signs that people want this to happen.
 It could be in the form of messages saying so, or thumbs-up reactions on GitHub.

-### Making quality patches
+### Making quality changes

 Make the patch against as recent source versions as possible.

 If you have followed the tips in this document and your patch still has not been incorporated or responded to after some weeks, consider resubmitting it to the list or better yet: change it to a pull request.

-### Write good commit messages
+### Commit messages

 A short guide to how to write commit messages in the curl project.